The basics of Mutual funds are explained below in brief:

-Wide variety of Mutual Fund Schemes exist to cater to the needs such as financial position, risk tolerance and return expectations etc. The table below gives an overview into the existing types of schemes in the Industry.
+A wide variety of Mutual Fund Schemes exist to cater to the needs such as financial position, risk tolerance, and return expectations etc. The table below gives an overview of the existing types of schemes in the Industry.

 Clients can send in their grievances to: firstname.lastname@example.org